 There’s a Michaels right next door to where I live, so every now and then, especially around the holidays, I get to embrace my inner Martha Stewart.
 I used to design lamps, so being crafty and creative is part of who I am.
 And now that I have four beautiful and artistically-gifted children who love crafts just as much as I do, I can show them my creative and imaginative mom side!
+That’s means it’s time to create some cute crafts for Valentine’s Day!

 In Roman mythology, Cupid is the son of Venus, the goddess of love and beauty.
 He’s often depicted with a bow and arrows to pierce hearts and cast a spell of love.